Track & Field (2026)

 February 13th, 2026

 Over the past 40 years, the Saint Mary’s College High School campus has undergone a host of significant changes.
 Since 1988, dozens of Presidents, Principals, Athletic Directors and Head Coaches have led and gone.
 New buildings have been built, old ones refurbished, and even older ones removed.
 The schools’ colors have changed; the mascot has been re-imagined; new athletic leagues have been formed, and girls have been added to the previous all-boys student body.
 Yet, the one thing that hadn’t changed… that year after year remained a constant, steady reminder of continuity and familiarity was the presence of Jay Lawson at the helm of the Panther track & field program.
 For 36 years, Coach Lawson and his staff built the Panther track team into one of the most successful programs in the entire State of California.
 Scores of league, North Coast Section and State Championships… along with National High School All-Americans are all part of the long, storied resume of Coach Lawson.
 However, like everything in life, change and transition are inevitable and so it is that this 2026 track & field season will the first since the George H.W.
-Bush Era that the Saint Mary’s track & field will be without their hall of fame coach.
+Bush era that the Saint Mary’s track & field will be without their hall of fame coach.

 Still, the pride and talent of the athletes as well as the experience and expertise of the longstanding coaching staff should make this – the 2026 season – and future seasons bright and successful.
 We had a chance to talk with coaches Rogers, Burke, and Mohun about their insights and expectations for the upcoming season.